 The primary charge of the SRC is to ensure the protocol is ready for the next review stages - not to rethink the scientific merit of the concept (the EC has already approved the concept to move forward).
-This review will ensure that study protocols are scientifically rigorous, accurate, consistent and complete.
+This review will ensure that study protocols are scientifically rigorous, accurate, consistent and complete to the extent possible relative to other HPTN protocols.
 The SRC will also review the protocol for operational feasibility, focusing on key issues such as site participation, infrastructure and capacity, relevance to the community and any ethical concerns.

 The LOC CRM is the primary organizer of the SRC call and review process.
 The SRC will review the draft protocol and comment within five working days of receiving the draft, with a call scheduled immediately following.
-Comments should be sent to the LOC CRM.
+Comments are to be sent to the LOC CRM for collating.
 Comments will be organized into overall summary and major and minor comments; typically, major comments should be reserved for fundamental study design, scientific, operational, or ethical issues, while minor comments should be used for stylistic input, correcting inconsistencies or errors, wordsmithing, or other editorial concerns.